GSA/digitalgov.gov/content/posts/2016-12-02-the-future-of-technology-at-gsa.md

 ---
+url: /2016/12/02/the-future-of-technology-at-gsa/
 date: 2016-12-02 12:00:54 -0400
-title: 'The Future of Technology at GSA'
+title: The Future of Technology at GSA
 summary: 'Our work can transform government The potential to transform government and impact the lives of Americans is tremendous.
 Our country needs the government to work well, and technology is the key to that.
-TECHNOLOGY IS NOT&nbsp;PARTISAN &ldquo;If it’s important, it’s important for all administrations,&rdquo; said GSA Technology Transformation Service'
+TECHNOLOGY IS NOT&nbsp;PARTISAN &ldquo;If it&rsquo;s important, it&rsquo;s important for all administrations,&rdquo; said GSA Technology Transformation Service'
-authors: [gsa-blog-team]
+authors:
+  - gsa-blog-team
 categories:
   - Managing Digital
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - 18F
   - GSA